wdalmut/wdalmut.github.io/_posts/2015-01-11-moved-my-blog-to-jekyll.markdown

 I migrate manually only latest articles but i can confirm that this new blog is 100% compatible with the old WordPress that i have.
-I configured the same permalink strategy and Disquss and other stuffs.
+I configured the same permalink strategy and Disqus and other stuffs.

 Thanks to Github Pages i can skip any hosting problem.